Career and Vocational Education

 Career and Enterprise (ATAR)

+Regardless of what profession you are aiming for post school, everyone needs to have skills and knowledge about how to both enter the job market and how to be successful in it.
 Career and Enterprise sees students explore the world of work.
 Through an examination of economic, political and social influences upon the workforce, students come to understand the opportunities and challenges that await them after graduation.
-The course explores current and predicted trends in the workforce and provides opportunities for students to establish and consolidate work readiness skills in the areas of
+The course explores current and predicted trends in the workforce and provides opportunities for students to establish and consolidate work readiness skills in the areas of:

 - Job seeking